 The District will provide certain financial information and operating data annually to the MSRB.
 The financial information and operating data which will be provided with respect to the District will be the District's audited financial statements and supplemental schedules as found in "APPENDIX A - District Audited Financial Statements For Fiscal Year Ended September 30, 2021."
 The District will update and provide this information within six months after the end of each of its fiscal years.
 The District will provide the updated information to the MSRB or any successor to its functions as a repository through the EMMA system.
-Any information concerning the District may be required to employ from time to time pursuant to state law or regulation, and audited if the audit report is completed within the period during which it must be provided.
+Any information concerning the District so provided shall be prepared in accordance with generally accepted auditing standards or other such principles as the District may be required to employ from time to time pursuant to state law or regulation, and audited if the audit report is completed within the period during which it must be provided.
 If the audit report of the District is not complete within such period, then the District shall provide unaudited financial statements for the applicable fiscal year to the MSRB within such six month period, and audited financial statements when the audit report becomes available.